isomerpages/moe-gongshangpri/_for-parents/Monthly Bulletin.md

 variant: tiptap
 ---
 <h3><strong>Monthly Bulletin</strong></h3>
-<p>From August 2024, the monthly bulletins will made available only on Parents
+<p>From August 2024, the monthly bulletins will made available on Parents
+Gateway.</p>
-Gateway.
-Please check it out for the latest school happenings!</p>
+<p>Please check it out for the latest school happenings!</p>